 Real Estate Resume Questions

-Although the order may vary, a few key sections should always appear in your resume.
+What sections should you include in your real estate resume?Although the order may vary, a few key sections should always appear in your resume.
 Begin with either a professional summary or objective statement.
 A professional summary is the standard unless you have graduated recently, changed careers, or rejoined the workforce after a long hiatus.
 If any of these situations apply to you, go for an objective statement instead.

 Then add skills, work experience, and education.
 If you are unsure what to say or which order to use, rely on our resume builder to create a resume in minutes.
 Compare with a real estate resume sample to make sure you cover all the important sections.

-In addition to these main sections of content, you need a clear and practical header on the top of your resume.
+What goes in the header of a real estate resume?In addition to these main sections of content, you need a clear and practical header on the top of your resume.
 Feel free to center it, or align it to the left or right of the page.
 Placement doesn’t matter so long as the header is the first piece of information on the document.

 Using a real estate resume sample can give you an idea of what to put in your header.
 Generally, include your first and last name, city, and state.
 Avoid nicknames.
 Also, add relevant contact information such as your phone number and email.
 Make sure your email address is a professional-sounding one, not the one you used in high school.

-Unless you are mailing out a physical copy of your resume to recruiters, expect to email it.
+What’s the best format for a resume: PDF, MS Word, or txt?Unless you are mailing out a physical copy of your resume to recruiters, expect to email it.
 For this reason, a PDF works best.
 Unlike Word or txt documents, which often look different from screen to screen, a PDF ensures your formatting doesn’t change.
 It should look the same to hiring managers as it does to you.
 After you have checked your resume against a real estate resume sample, save it as a PDF and then preview it to verify formatting.

-Many successful real estate agents start out in other positions or industries before pursuing their licenses.
+What do you put on a real estate resume for your first job?Many successful real estate agents start out in other positions or industries before pursuing their licenses.
 If this applies to you, hone in on your most relevant experience.
 It is not necessary to list every single job you’ve ever had.
 Instead, focus on creating a resume that sells your skills and ability to succeed in real estate.
 Use a real estate resume sample for guidance.

 If you were a customer service representative early in your career, for example, start there.
 Mention the experience you gained in negotiation, interpersonal communication, trust building, and any other pertinent skills.
 If you did have a direct career trajectory into real estate beginning with your first job out of college, feel free to list it.

-Awards read well with hiring managers and offer objective proof of your performance.
+How do you list awards on your real estate resume?Awards read well with hiring managers and offer objective proof of your performance.
 Incorporate these accolades into your resume in several ways.
 If relevant to the job, list your most impressive award in your summary statement.
 If you received formal recognition in a past role, include this information as one of the bullet points in your work history.
 Reference a real estate resume sample for more inspiration.

-How to write a Real Estate Resume1.
-Begin by brainstorming your achievementsOn a piece of scratch paper, write down all of your amazing accomplishments and career highlights.2.
-View Real Estate resume samples to get startedBrowse through our resume samples to find one that can guide you as you make your own.3.
+How to write a Real Estate Resume

+Begin by brainstorming your achievementsOn a piece of scratch paper, write down all of your amazing accomplishments and career highlights.

+View Real Estate resume samples to get startedBrowse through our resume samples to find one that can guide you as you make your own.

 Craft a compelling header at the top of your Real Estate resumeProvide your name, email address, phone number, and personal website (if applicable).
-Make sure it’s readable, but doesn’t take up too much space.4.
+Make sure it’s readable, but doesn’t take up too much space.

 Craft a strong summary statementMake a brief statement that covers the most important elements of your professional self.
 Cover your achievements and areas of expertise.
 Check the job description to make sure it aligns with your statement.

-Make a list of your skills in a relevant section

-Right below your summary statement, make a list of your best Real Estate skills.
+Make a list of your skills in a relevant sectionRight below your summary statement, make a list of your best Real Estate skills.
 Make sure they apply to the job description.

 Dive into your work history as a Real EstateList the jobs you’ve had in reverse chronological order.
-Write the dates you worked, the position you held, and the name of the company.7.
+Write the dates you worked, the position you held, and the name of the company.

 Provide a succinct description of your time at each job.Under each entry, write a bulleted explanation of your responsibilities and accomplishments at those jobs.
-Review the job description and the list you made in step one as you do so.8.
+Review the job description and the list you made in step one as you do so.

 Tack on your education sectionRemember to include the highest degree or diploma you obtained.
 Include the name of the school and the year you got it (or will get it).